Ricardosgeral/relier/README.md

 ## Printed circuit board (PCB) produced
 The 2 layer's PCB was developed using [Fritzing](fritzing.org/).
-The production files and fzz file are presented [here](https://github.com/Ricardosgeral/erosLab/tree/master/Fritzing).
+The production files and the *.fzz* file are [here](https://github.com/Ricardosgeral/erosLab/tree/master/Fritzing).
 The PCB was printed by [PCBWay company](https://www.pcbway.com/).

 **Breadboard view**